Visible marker-based map – CURRENT (v10.1)

-In this update several new loci/genes have been added.
-The order of genes is based 3-factor mapping and/or physical locations in CB3 assembly.
-In some cases linkage distance between two genes have also been determined.
-This was done by 2-factor mapping by constructing double mutants.
-The C. elegans orthologs are identified by a ‘Cbr’ prefix.
-These genes are validated by transgenic rescue of mutant alleles.
-In some cases, mutations have also been sequenced.
-Some genes and integrants (listed on the right of LGI to LGX) are partially mapped.
-Their precise locations need to be determined.
+In this update few new loci/genes have been added.
+The order of genes is based 3-factor mapping and/or physical locations in the CB3 assembly.
+Linkage distance, where mentioned, are based on 2-factor mapping experiments.
+The C. elegans orthologs (indicated by a ‘Cbr’ prefix) were validated by transgenic rescue experiments.
+In some cases mutations have also been sequenced.
+Genes and integrants that are linked but not precisely mapped are listed next to LGI to LGX groups.
 Question marked (?) loci require validation.

 Polymorphis-based map – CURRENT